-You can't remove your profile picture, but you can upload a new one any time.
+You can't remove your own profile picture, but you can upload a new one any time.
+Alternatively you can ask your admin to remove your profile picture for you.

 Choose Your Home Page

 The dashboard is the default landing page when you log into Confluence.
 It gives you easy access to what's happening in your site, and helps you get back to pages you recently viewed and worked on.